By Andrea Lebron - December 17, 2019

 Security officers, delivery agents, shop workers, environmental health officers, maintenance workers, salesmen/saleswomen and mobile workers (i.e. taxi drivers) are among the many professions in which lone workers can find themselves in confrontational situations with dissatisfied or unpredictable members of the public.
 These circumstances should be considered in an employer's risk assessment and measures put in place to enhance lone worker security.

 Additional health and safety risks for lone workers exist when an unavoidable accident occurs and there is no one available to assist them.
-According to the latest available OSHA Workplace Fatality statistics, fatal work injuries from slips, trips and falls increased by 25 percent in 2016 in professions where the victims were typically lone workers (carpenters, tree trimmers, tractor-trailer truck drivers, etc.).
+According to the latest available OSHA Workplace Fatality statistics, fatal work injuries from slips, trips and falls accounted for 15 percent of incidents in 2019 in professions where the victims were typically lone workers (carpenters, tree trimmers, tractor-trailer truck drivers, etc.).

 If some of these fatally-injured workers had an employer periodically checking on their wellbeing - even remotely - several of them might have survived.
 An employer unable to get a response from his or her lone worker could call emergency services or dispatched another employee to investigate the reason for the lack of a response.
 This process only requires a simple policy to be put in place and the technology to carry it out, yet it could save many lives.